shaik1002/biggitlabbomb/doc/administration/settings/continuous_integration.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/207270) in GitLab 16.0.

-The maximum number of [includes](../../ci/yaml/includes.md) per pipeline can be set for the entire instance.
+The maximum number of [includes](../../ci/yaml/includes.md) per pipeline can be set at the instance level.
 The default is `150`.

-1. On the left sidebar, at the bottom, select **Admin**.
+1. On the left sidebar, at the bottom, select **Admin Area**.
 1. Select **Settings > CI/CD**.
 1. Change the value of **Maximum includes**.
 1. Select **Save changes** for the changes to take effect.